CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0036-Valid-Sudoku.md

 ✔ Traversing the Board: The algorithm uses nested loops to iterate through each cell of the 9x9 Sudoku board.

 ✔ Checking Rows, Columns, and Sub-boxes
-👉 For each non-empty cell (cell value not equal to ‘.’), the algorithm checks if the current digit is already present in the same row, column, or 3x3 sub-box using HashSet operations.
+👉 For each non-empty cell (cell value not equal to ‘.’), the algorithm checks if the current digit is already present in the same row, column, or $3 \times 3$ sub-box using HashSet operations.

 👉 Unique string representations are used to identify rows, columns, and sub-boxes. (don’t worry, will explain it 😊)